 You can find out how to join the Goodreads Author program.
 This page has detailed instructions that will walk you step by step through the setup process.

-2. List Your Books on Listopia.
+2. Ask Your Readers to List Your Books on Listopia.

 Cost: 30 minutes